Mercedes-Benz C-Class Estate Review 2025: Price, specs & boot space

 • Not the most practical estate

-Overall verdict on the Mercedes-Benz C-Class Estate
+Verdict: Is the Mercedes-Benz C-Class Estate a good car?

 "Mercedes hasn't rewritten the rule book with this C-Class Estate, instead it has built on what made its predecessor so popular while adding advanced tech and improving interior quality.
 The stand out model is the C 300 e plug-in hybrid which is one of the best PHEVs on the market."

-Mercedes C-Class Estate Review 2023
+Mercedes C-Class Estate Review: driving dynamic

 The latest Mercedes C-Class Estate makes a compelling case as one of the best estate cars on sale.
-It may not look that different to its predecessor - and indeed it uses a reworked version of that cars platform - but it brings advanced tech, improved quality and more room inside.
+It may not look that different to its predecessor - and indeed it uses a reworked version of that car's platform - but it brings advanced tech, improved quality and more room inside.

-In a world full of quality SUVs, you may think there's no demand for a more practical version of the Mercedes C-Class saloon.
+In a world full of quality SUVS, you may think there's no demand for a more practical version of the Mercedes C-Class saloon.
 Yet estate cars still sell well and are in demand from family buyers.

-This Mercedes C-Class Estate is certainly a case of evolution not revolution in terms of exterior styling.
-It's lower than before and the new grille and headlights bring it in line with the likes of the Mercedes E-Class, but it's hardly night and day compared to its predecessor.
+This Mercedes C-Class Estate is certainly a case of evolution, not revolution, in terms of exterior styling.
+It's lower than before, and the new grille and headlights bring it in line with the likes of the Mercedes E-Class, but it's hardly night and day compared to its predecessor.

-Interior quality feels a step up from before, certainly on high spec models.
+Interior quality feels a step up from before, certainly on high-spec models.
 However, there are some areas that still feel below par for a car at this price.
 On the plus side, there have been thorough revisions to the ride and comfort.
 Up against its direct competitors, we'd say this is by far the most comfortable.

-The Mercedes C-Class Estate majors in comfort so while it may not be the most engaging estate to drive - that remains the BMW 3 Series Touring - it's the most relaxing and effortless.
+The Mercedes C-Class Estate majors in comfort, so while it may not be the most engaging estate to drive - that remains the BMW 3 Series Touring - it's the most relaxing and effortless.
 It's also incredibly quiet and refined, even if you go for the C 220 d diesel model.
 All cars get an impressively smooth nine-speed automatic as standard.

 Looking for a used car for sale?
 We've got 100s of Mercedes-Benz Approved Used Cars for Sale for you to choose from, including a wide range of Mercedes C-Class Estates for sale.
 If you're looking for the older version, you need our Mercedes-Benz C-Class Estate (2014-2021) review.

-If you're after dynamic handling we'd suggest the BMW, the Mercedes instead majors on comfort with well judged suspension and an easy-to-drive nature that's been a Mercedes hallmark for many years.
+If you're after dynamic handling, we'd suggest the BMW, the Mercedes instead majors on comfort with well-judged suspension and an easy-to-drive nature that's been a Mercedes hallmark for many years.
 If you're a technophile, you'll love the interior with its huge screens and the MBUX advanced infotainment system.

 Comfort and design: Mercedes-Benz C-Class Estate interior